projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

 The only purpose of IPI use in HV is to kick a vCPU out of non-root mode and enter to HV mode.
 This requires I/O request and virtual interrupt injection be distributed to different IPI vectors.
-The I/O request uses IPI vector 0xF4 upcall (refer to Chapter 5.4).
+The I/O request uses IPI vector 0xF4 upcall.
 The virtual interrupt injection uses IPI vector 0xF0.

 0xF4 upcall
    A Guest vCPU VM Exit exits due to EPT violation or IO instruction trap.